Jordkyo/Work-Day-Scheduler/README.md

 Include screenshots of the work day scheduler to give users a visual preview.

 ## Contributing
-If you would like to contribute to the project, please follow the [Contribution Guidelines](CONTRIBUTING.md).
+If you would like to contribute to the project, please content the dev

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU License](LICENSE).

 ## Acknowledgments
 - Mention any third-party libraries, frameworks, or tools used in the development of the scheduler.